gmoeck/fictum/Readme.markdown

 [foundation/tests/integration](https://github.com/gmoeck/fictum/tree/master/frameworks/foundation/tests/integration).

 ##Running the tests
+First you need to update your Buildfile to include sproutcore-jasmine.
+**Note**: When you go back to production, you need to recomment out these lines.

-First start your server running.
+Then start your server running.

     $ cd <your sproutcore project's root directory>
     $ sc-server